-To the extent the business disruption continues for an extended period, additional cost management actions will be considered to protect our long-term financial health and ensure our ability to continue serving our viewers, listeners and advertisers.
+During 2020, the Company initiated various strategies to reduce expenses and preserve cash.
+If the general economic conditions commence to deteriorate once again, additional cost management actions will be considered to protect our long-term financial health and ensure our ability to continue serving our viewers, listeners and advertisers.